kwraight/buildABot/README.md

 Use the terminal command `git clone https://github.com/kwraight/buildABot.git`

 You should now have a directory `buildABot`.
+  * list the directories using teminal command `ls`
+  * change into directory using terminal command `cd buildABot`

 Go in and start the fun!
-  * `cd buildABot`

 ### Send a tweet